kbase/kb_sdk/doc/kb_sdk_make_ui.md

 	],
 ```
 Another common input is a dropdown which is demonstrated below.
 For each option, the "value" is what will be passed to
-the script while the UI Name and Display is what the user will see.
-In this example, the parameter is hidden be default
+the app while the "ui_name" is what the user will see.
+In this example, the parameter is hidden by default
 because "advanced" is true.
 ```
 {